Skip to content

 NPM gets installed automatically while installing Node.

-Therefore, to get NPM installed on your system, go to the NodeJS website and get Node's latest LTS or the current version.
+Therefore, to get NPM installed on your system, go to the NodeJS website and get Node’s latest LTS (Long Term Support) version.

 How to Install Yarn